russell-parrott/gem-60/README.md

 # GEM-60: Governance Exposure Method

+---
+The simplest most powerful test of whether a system is governable under pressure.
+---

 **GEM-60** is a one-hour, live-exposure drill that tests whether a system can be governed under pressure.
 It is designed to expose whether a system permits **refusal**, **escalation**, **exit**, and **traceability**—without prior setup, vendor intervention, or narrative explanation.

 This is not an audit.